peerlibrary/meteor-blaze-components/README.md

 returns the component instance.

 When called with a `mixinParent` argument it sets the mixin's parent.

+To access the mixin's component, it is better to use [`component`](#user-content-reference_instance_component) instead, which traverses multiple levels of mixins automatically.

 *Setting the mixin's parent is done automatically by calling this method when creating component's mixins.
 Extend (or provide) this method if you want to do any action when parent is set, for example, add dependency mixins to